 The construction operation shall be scheduled and proceed in a manner that produces a neat, uniform finished surface.
-Mainline grinding adjacent to any unground turn lane, gutter section, shoulder, auxiliary lane or ramp lane shall feather smoothly from the edge of the ground mainline into the unground surface leaving no more than a 1/4 inch ridge at this transition as measured by a 3 foot straightedge.
-Unique project conditions may require the ground area to extend into the gutter section feathering up to 12 inches within the curb face to provide proper drainage.
+Shoulder, auxiliary or ramp lane grinding shall transition from the edge of the mainline as required to provide drainage leaving no more than a 3/16-inch ridge and an acceptable riding surface.
 Full- and partial-depth concrete repairs, slab stabilization and dowel bar retrofit shall be completed prior to any grinding.
 Joint sealing shall be completed subsequent to the diamond grinding operations.